 Kean University PsyD (Enrolled)

-I am a lifetime student with a BA in Psychology and a BS in Law & Justice from TCNJ, a law degree from Villanova School of Law, and a Master's in Clinical Psychology from Drexel University who is enrolled in the Psy.D.
-Program at Kean University completing a doctorate in a combined School and Clinical Psychology Program.
+I am a lifetime student with a BA in Psychology and a BS in Law & Justice from TCNJ, a law degree from Villanova School of Law, and a Master's in Clinical Psychology from Drexel University, a Masters in Educational Psychology, and a Psy.D.
+From Kean University in combined School and Clinical Psychology Program.

 Over the past 2 years I have worked as an adjunct professor at the college level teaching Professional Writing Seminars for Psychology majors, with a focus on APA style, as well as Statistics for Psychology.
 I am also a NJ Certified School Psychologist, which gives me good insight into students with special education histories and special learning needs.

 My tutoring style generally involves discussions with parents and students about the students strengths and weaknesses so that a plan can be created that best fits with the student's needs while considering the student's learning style.
 When at all possible I like to integrate the student's interests into lessons, so that the student finds it easier to engage in the learning process, particularly for subjects they find challenging.